-Unified School District No. 232 leads Johnson County in graduation rates
+High Graduation Rate in Unified School District No. 232

 The Kansas State Department of Education measures graduation rates for every school district.
 This information is released annually on each district's report card.
 Below are the most recent graduation rates for USD #232, Blue Valley, Olathe, Shawnee Mission, Gardner-Edgerton, and Spring Hill.

-4 Year Adjusted Cohort Graduation Rates for 2019.
+4 Year Adjusted Cohort Graduation Rates, Class of 2021

 USD 232 (De Soto)